 Well, it all seems too complicated.
 Let’s figure out the key points and dot all the I’s.

-The main reason for mining attractiveness is the ability to earn cryptocurrencies instead of buying them.
+The main reason for attractiveness is the ability to earn cryptocurrencies instead of buying them.

-The miners get rewards for completing the blocks and verifying the transactions in a blockchain.
+The Bitcoin miners get rewards for completing the blocks and verifying the transactions in a blockchain.

 The rewards are paid to those miners who will discover a solution to the hashing puzzle first.
 This probability depends on the total mining power of the network.

-Each miner needs to have a mining rig.
+Each one of them needs to have a mining rig.
 It can be both GPU and ASIC hardware.
-The more you spend on the equipment, the more income you will get through the mining process.
+The more you spend on the equipment, the more income you will get.

 What Coin Miners Actually Do

 Miners are doing the work of auditors.
-They are proving the Bitcoin transactions’ legitimacy.
-Frankly speaking, miners keep the BTC honest and prevent a double spending problem.
+They are proving the BTC transactions’ legitimacy.
+Frankly speaking, they keep the BTC honest and prevent a double spending problem.

 Double spending is a potential risk for the digital currency system when the same money can be spent twice simultaneously.
 It is a vulnerability of the Bitcoin network, which can be prevented by waiting for six transaction verifications.
 If you don’t understand the double-spending process, check out our explanation with examples.

-The miners verify the transaction.
-Once he/she proves 1 Mb of transactions (which is actually a block), the miner gets rewarded.
+The bitcoin miners verify the transaction.
+Once he/she proves 1 Mb of transactions (which is actually a block), he/she gets rewarded.
 1 Mb of transactions can consist of one transaction or even thousands.
 However, the miner who verified the transaction must be the first to get a reward.

 To get some kind of prediction of your income, you can use the mining calculator, which helps get the right info about earnings based on the equipment, hashrate, electricity cost, etc. There is a wide range of calculators on the market; get the one that suits you the best.